conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 # The design

 It uses the [U2F protocol](https://fidoalliance.org/specifications/download/), which is a standard developed by the FIDO Alliance and Google.
-U2F uses challenge response for authentication and is based on the P256 NIST Elliptic Curve.
+U2F uses challenge response for authentication and is based on the P-256 NIST Elliptic Curve.
 FIDO additionally provides U2F standards for transports like USB, Bluetooth, and NFC which makes a project like this ideal.

-I decided that for a U2F token to be secure it would need to meet 3 requirements:
+I decided that a U2F token would need to meet 3 core requirements:

 1. A good source of randomness to generate keys.
 2. Strong computation for the crypto (using an 8 bit processor would be too time consuming).